akkefa/ml-notes/docs/probability/what_is_probability.rst

         | of a sample space or an event, is the number of outcomes it contains. :math:`|S|` represents the cardinality of the sample space.
         | Tossing a coin, :math:`|S|` = 2

+    Population
+        Those individuals or objects from which we want to acquire information or draw a conclusion.

+    Sample
+        Most of the time, the population is so large, we can only collect data on a subset of it.
+We will call this our sample.

 Axioms of Probability
 ----------------------